-This month a US federal judge ruled hundreds of lawsuits against Monsanto Co by cancer survivors or families of those who died can proceed to trial, finding there was sufficient evidence for a jury to hear the cases that blame the company’s glyphosate-containing weed-killer for the disease.
+A US federal judge ruled hundreds of lawsuits against Monsanto Co by cancer survivors or families of those who died to hear the cases that blame the company’s glyphosate-containing weed-killer for the disease.

 Glyphosate is the most widely used herbicide in the world, including in New Zealand.
 It kills a wide range of weeds that can affect production on farms, orchards and gardens if left unchecked.
 The herbicide is used in about 90 products, with Roundup being the most recognised brand.

-Countries across Europe have banned the weed-killer and the World Health Organisation has ranked glyphosate a carcinogen and a probable cause of cancer in people.
+Countries across Europe have banned the weed-killer and the World Health Organisation has ranked glyphosate as a carcinogen and a probable cause of cancer.
 The European Parliament wants glyphosate to be phased out over the next five years.

 Despite this, in 2016, New Zealand’s Environmental Protection Agency cleared glyphosate of serious health risks, in part defending it on economic grounds.
 In March, a team of mainly Wellington scientists published a report calling for the EPA’s stance to be reviewed and a partial ban on glyphosate to be introduced.

 Others, including the Green Party, have also argued that the EPA’s conclusion was based on flawed science and data provided by the chemical industry.

 The New Zealand Soil and Health Association has called for an immediate ban on glyphosate use and for increased government support for research into non-chemical alternatives.

 The recent US court case has prompted Associate Environment Minister, Eugenie Sage, to ask the Environmental Protection Authority to consider putting glyphosate on its list of hazardous substances.